1. Module System#

 intel

 Different versions of the same toolchain are always incompatible.
-Hence, you cannot load a module in foss-2022a with another one in foss-2023a.
-Please check the compatibility table below showing recent base GCCcore toolchain versions:
+For example, you cannot load a module in foss-2022a or GCCcore-11.3.0 with another one in foss-2023a or GCCcore-12.3.0.
+Please check the foss component table showing the GCC or GCCcore version corresponding to a given foss toolchain.

 Helpdesk If you cannot find a compatible set of modules that provides all software required for your work, we can install them.